Ticks on dogs: prevention and removal

 See the vet

-- Fever, low energy, loss of appetite
+- Fever, listlessness, loss of appetite

 Do this right now